-As you may know, Prescience Point Capital Management, together with its affiliates (collectively, "Prescience Point"), has filed a preliminary proxy statement with a proposal to nominate four individuals, Eiad Asbahi, Alfred G. Merriweather, Charlotte E. Sibley and William F. Spengler (Mr. Asbahi, Mr. Merriweather, Ms. Sibley and Mr.
+As you may know, Prescience Point Capital Management, together with its affiliates (collectively, "Prescience Point"), has provided notice to the Company of its intent to nominate four individuals, Eiad Asbahi, Alfred G. Merriweather, Charlotte E. Sibley and William F. Spengler (Mr. Asbahi, Mr. Merriweather, Ms. Sibley and Mr.

-Spengler, collectively, the "Prescience Group"), each for election as a director at the Annual Meeting in opposition to the Board's nominees, and has indicated an intent to solicit proxies on all of the proposals included in this Proxy Statement.
+Spengler, collectively, the "Prescience Group"), each for election as a director at the Annual Meeting in opposition to the Board's nominees and to propose two items of business.
 You may receive proxy solicitation materials from the Prescience Group.
 The Company is not responsible for the accuracy of any information provided by or relating to the Prescience Group contained in solicitation materials filed or disseminated by or on behalf of the Prescience Group, or any other statements that any member of the Prescience Group may make.
 The Board does NOT endorse any of Prescience Point's nominees and strongly recommends that you do NOT sign or return any GOLD proxy card sent to you by or on behalf of the Prescience Group.
 If you have previously submitted a GOLD proxy card sent to you by the Prescience Group, you can revoke that proxy and vote for the Board's nominees at the Annual Meeting by signing, dating and returning the enclosed WHITE proxy card in the postage-paid envelope provided to you or by using the telephone or Internet method of voting as shown on the WHITE proxy card or, if shares are held in "street name," on the WHITE voting instruction form that you received from your bank, broker or other nominee in lieu of a WHITE proxy card.
 Only your latest-dated vote will count.